-A small new study has found that pink drinks can help to make you run faster and further, compared to clear drinks.
+A small new study has found that pink-colored drinks can help to make you run faster and further, compared to clear drinks.

 The researchers found that a pink drink can increase exercise performance by 4.4%.
 The pink drinks also create a “feel good” effect that can make exercise seem easier.